openshift/origin-server/plugins/dns/nsupdate/README.md

 # Configuration

-This plugin can authenticate updates using either TSIG or GSS-TSIG request signatires.
+This plugin can authenticate updates using either TSIG or GSS-TSIG request signatures.
 The DNS server must be configured to accept update requests from the broker host.

 The configuration file for the plugin is ```/etc/openshift/plugins.d/openshift-origin-dns-nsupdate.conf```